Introduction to Iot in Projects

 Private sector project

-Here is the list of following private sector project mention below:
+Here is the list of the following private sector projects mention below:

 1. Smart home lighting project by Philips Hue